Collaborative Semantic Alignment in Recommendation Systems: Conclusion

 \section{Conclusion}

-In this paper, we study the collaborative contextualization problem to bridge the gap between collaborative filtering and the pre-trained language model.
-Taking advantage of the pre-trained language model, we first obtain the item contextualized embedding with rich semantic information.
-Then, we propose CollabContext to encode user embedding into the item's contextual embedding space based on the collaborative signal.
-CollabContext treats users and items in different roles to better utilize both the collaborative filtering signal and the rich contextual information on items.
-Experiments on three real-world datasets under both warm and cold settings show our proposed CollabContext surpasses current state-of-the-art methods.
-Our case study on learned embedding space highlights that CollabContext can keep the semantic information on the contextual embedding space from pre-trained language model.
+In this paper, we study the collaborative alignment problem to bridge the gap between collaborative filtering and the pre-trained language model.
+Taking advantage of the pre-trained language model, we first obtain the item semanticized embedding with rich semantic information.
+Then, we propose CARec to encode user embedding into the item's semantic embedding space based on the collaborative signal.
+CARec treats users and items in different roles to better utilize both the collaborative filtering signal and the rich semantic information on items.
+Experiments on three real-world datasets under both warm and cold settings show our proposed CARec surpasses current state-of-the-art methods.
+Our case study on learned embedding space highlights that CARec can keep the semantic information on the semantic embedding space from pre-trained language model.